Unlocking Private Sector Involvement in The Green Climate Fund Projects in South Africa: Building an Adaptation Project Pipeline

 Event 2: An Introduction to and the State of Climate Finance

 “There is plenty of money, just not the right projects.”
 Find out how climate finance is structured and how to access it in the following series of videos.
 This shortage of projects is particularly acute in adaptation, and even more so when considering the need for biodiversity-based adaptation.

 Adaptation Finance Overview:

-“We [South Africa]: are an accredited entity of two global climate funds – the Adaptation Fund and Green Climate Fund.
+“We [SANBI]: are an accredited entity of two global climate funds – the Adaptation Fund and Green Climate Fund.
 This means we are able to access these funds as a national entity.” ~ Dr. Mandy Barnett (Chief Director- Adaptation Policy & Resourcing at SANBI)

 In this video, Dr. Mandy Barnett (SANBI), explains why SANBI can directly access grant-based funding from the Green Climate Fund (GCF) to implement local adaptation projects, and the benefits for South Africa of having a national GCF direct access entity.